 Stabilizing Your Dog So They Can Get Surgery

-For heart hemangiosarcoma, stabilization may also require pericardiocentesis (removing fluid from around the heart) to relieve pressure and allow the heart to pump normally.
+For heart hemangiosarcoma, stabilization may also require pericardiocentesis (removing fluid around the heart) to relieve pressure and allow the heart to pump normally.

 Visceral Hemangiosarcoma Surgery